 - The initial and original diagnosis of the patient

-However, because an IOP program isn’t ongoing like it is in an inpatient program, IOP’s tend to take a little longer to complete than inpatient treatment programs.
-Nevertheless, the above-mentioned circumstance in no way alters the overall effectiveness of the IOP.
-There have been several studies proving that IOP’s can be equally successful when correctly followed and prescribed.
+However, because an IOP program isn’t ongoing like it is in an inpatient program, IOPs tend to take a little longer to complete than inpatient treatment programs.
+Nevertheless, the circumstance mentioned above in no way alters the overall effectiveness of the IOP.
+Several studies have proven that IOPs could be equally successful when correctly followed and prescribed.

-Aside from individual counseling and therapy, IOP treatment also contains various other methods to ensure a patient’s full recovery from addiction.
-Group sessions and/or activities can serve as a great tool for a former individual struggling with drug use to gain support from like-minded individuals going through similar obstacles.
-They can help prevent feelings of isolation and loneliness, and also assist patients in gaining a better understanding of themselves and the overall process through others’ experiences, insights, and advice.
+Aside from individual counseling and therapy, IOP treatment also contains various other methods to ensure a patient’s recovery from addiction.
+Group sessions and activities can be a great tool for a former individual struggling with drug use to gain support from like-minded individuals who are going through similar obstacles.
+They can help prevent feelings of isolation and loneliness and also assist patients in gaining a better understanding of themselves and the overall process through others’ experiences, insights, and advice.